kestess/exampleOpenGL2/README.md

 Examples from Udemy OpenGL class after being highly influenced by Cherno.
-This is a total mess with a few gems of hwo to make something work.
+This is a total mess with a few gems of how to make a few things work.
 Not meant for prime time.

 Like most of my github work, this is here for me.